All about Firoz Shah Tughlaq- History, Life, Tenure and Achievements

-Firoz Shah Tuglaq was a Turkish leader who was born in 1309 and was in power in Delhi from 1351 to 1388.
-He was the child of a Hindu princess of Dipalpur.
-His dad's name was Rajab who was younger sibling of Ghazi Malik who carried the title of Sipahsalar.
+Firoz Shah Tuglaq was a Turkish leader who was born in 1309.
+He ruled Delhi from 1351 to 1388.
+He was the son of a Hindu princess from Dipalpur and his father's name was Rajab.

 |The Tughlaq Dynasty|